-A large number of Call of Duty: Modern Warfare players have been experiencing random crashes to the desktop with a dialog box appearing at the time of the crash that reads “Fatal Error: Dev Error 6178“.
+Many Call of Duty: Modern Warfare players have been experiencing random crashes to the desktop with a dialog box appearing at the time of the crash that reads “Fatal Error: Dev Error 6178“.
 This error mostly appears while the map is loading.
 This is a very frustrating error because it makes the game unplayable for a lot of users.
-Keep in mind, this error is specific, however, related Errors in Modern Warfare Include the Dev Error 6068.

 How to fix Dev Error 6178?